FBI Biometric Database

 What can employers do with regard to background checks and inquiries in Illinois?

-Criminal records and arrests: The Job Opportunities for Qualified Applicants Act (“Ban the Box Act”) prohibits most Illinois employers from considering or inquiring into a job applicant’s criminal record or history until after the individual has been determined qualified for the position and notified of an impending interview or, if the applicant will not be interviewed, until after a conditional offer of employment is made.
-The act does not preclude an employer from notifying applicants in writing of specific offenses that will disqualify an applicant from employment in a particular position due to federal or state law or the employer’s policy.
-Additionally, Illinois employers are prohibited from discriminating against applicants or employees on the basis of their arrest records.
+Criminal records and arrests: The Job Opportunities for Qualified Candidates Act (“Ban the Box Act”) prohibits most Illinois employers from considering or inquiring into a job candidate’s criminal record or history until after the individual has been determined qualified for the position and notified of an impending interview or, if the candidate will not be interviewed, until after a conditional offer of employment is made.
+The act does not preclude an employer from notifying candidates in writing of specific offenses that will disqualify an candidate from employment in a particular position due to federal or state law or the employer’s policy.
+Additionally, Illinois employers are prohibited from discriminating against candidates or employees on the basis of their arrest records.

 Medical history: The Genetic Information Privacy Act prohibits employers from seeking or using genetic information for personnel-related reasons.
 The Illinois law is similar to the federal Genetic Information Non-discrimination Act, except that the Genetic Information Privacy Act is more expansive and covers employers with at least one employee.
 Additionally, the AIDS Confidentiality Act provides that no person may order an HIV test without first obtaining the documented informed consent of the subject of the test or the subject’s legally authorized representative.

 Drug screening: Illinois has no statute relating to drug testing.
 However, the Illinois Human Rights Act explicitly states that it is not illegal for employers to require drug tests of employees who have or are in a drug rehabilitation program.